joshuang321/DevOps_Oct2023_TeamE_Prac1/README.md

 code here for direct branch push. :tf

 This is hello from Xin En.
-I am adding a new line of code here Hello again.
-I am here to addin a second line.
+I am adding a new line of code here

+Hello again.
+I am here to add in a second line.
 I am Xin En

+This is hello from Xin En.
+I am adding a new line of code here for direct branch push.